-As discussed in the previous Section, the motion of a conical defect in Minkowski space is completely characterized by the Lorentz holonomy associated with a loop encircling the defect.
-Thus the space of all possible holonomies can be thought of as the of energy-momentum space of the defect.
-In order to describe in detail this momentum space in the case of a massless defect we will now parametrize such a defect simply using vectors, as it is customarily done for a moving point particle.
-To get a more intuitive picture we start from the more familiar case of a defect in 3+1 dimensions and then generalize the discussion to higher dimensions and in particular to the 4+1-dimensional case, which we are especially interested in.
+As discussed in the previous Section, the motion of a conical defect in Minkowski space (with a given number of dimensions) is completely characterized by the Lorentz holonomy associated with a loop encircling the defect.
+Thus the space of all possible holonomies can be thought of as energy-momentum space of the defect.
+In order to describe this momentum space in more detail in the case of massless defects we will now parametrize such a defect using spacetime vectors, as it is customarily done for a moving point particle.
+To get an intuitive picture we start from familiar defects in 3+1 dimensions and then generalize the discussion to higher dimensional cases and in particular to 4+1 dimensions, which we are especially interested in.

-Let us consider a massless string in ordinary four dimensional Minkowski space oriented along the spacelike direction given by a vector ${\bf d} = (0,0,0,1)$ and moving in the null direction ${\bf n} = (1,1,0,0)$ (in Cartesian coordinates $t,x,y,z$).
+Let us first consider a massless cosmic string in four dimensional Minkowski space that is oriented along the spacelike direction given by the vector ${\bf d} = (0,0,0,1)$ and moving in the null direction ${\bf n} = (1,1,0,0)$ (in Cartesian coordinates $t,x,y,z$).
 Its motion is completely captured by the holonomy (cf.\! (\ref{eq:2.8}))

-This holonomy is a null rotation by the angle $\varrho$ with respect to the null axis of motion ${\bf n}$, in the plane spanned by the null vector $(1,-1,0,0)$ and spacelike vector $(0,0,1,0)$.
-In general, a lightlike string in 3+1 dimensions is completely characterized by 4 parameters \cite{Meent:2011}.
-Indeed one needs to specify a parabolic angle $\varrho$, carrying the defect's energy density, a null vector ${\bf n}$, along which the defect propagates and a spacelike vector ${\bf d}$, which is the direction of the spatial extension of the defect, with the orthogonality condition ${\bf n} \cdot {\bf d} = 0$ (a defect is invariant under boosts acting along ${\bf d}$).
-Moreover, the overall scaling of ${\bf n}$ and ${\bf d}$ is irrelevant.
-In the end one has $2 + 2 - 1 + 1 = 4$ independent coefficients, which parametrize the possible holonomies.
-Thus the space of holonomies/momenta of a massless string is bigger than momentum space of a lightlike particle in 3+1 dimensions, which is three dimensional (constrained by the norm).
+The Lorentz group element (\ref{eq:3.1x}) is a null rotation by the angle $\varrho$ with respect to the null axis ${\bf n}$, in the plane spanned by the lightlike vector $(1,-1,0,0)$ and spacelike vector $(0,0,1,0)$.
+In general, a massless string in 3+1 dimensions can be completely characterized by 4 parameters \cite{Meent:2011}.
+Indeed, one needs to specify a parabolic angle $\varrho$, carrying the defect's energy density, a lightlike vector ${\bf n}$, along which the defect propagates and a spacelike vector ${\bf d}$, which is the direction of the spatial extension of the defect, with the orthogonality condition ${\bf n} \cdot {\bf d} = 0$ (a defect is invariant under boosts acting along ${\bf d}$).
+The overall scaling of ${\bf n}$ and ${\bf d}$ is irrelevant.
+In the end one has $2 + 2 - 1 + 1 = 4$ independent coefficients, which parametrize all possible holonomies.
+Thus the space of holonomies/momenta of a massless string is bigger than momentum space of a massless particle in 3+1 dimensions, which is only three dimensional.
 The reason is that conical defects in spacetimes with more than three dimensions are extended objects and the holonomies must account for their non-trivial orientation in space.